 Professor Edwards joined UNLV Boyd School of Law in July 2009 after serving as Visiting Professor of Law in 2008-2009.
 Before joining the academy, Professor Edwards practiced law for eleven years.
 She then began her teaching career at the New York University School of Law, where she served as the Coordinator of the NYU Lawyering Program.
-In 1990, Professor Edwards joined the faculty at the Mercer University School of Law, where she was the Macon Professor of Law.
-During her 19 years at Mercer, Professor Edwards directed the legal writing program and taught in the areas of property, employment discrimination, advanced legal writing, professional responsibility, and legal reasoning.
+Professor Edwards then joined the faculty at the Mercer University School of Law, where she was the Macon Professor of Law.
+At Mercer, Professor Edwards directed the legal writing program and taught in the areas of property, employment discrimination, advanced legal writing, professional responsibility, and legal reasoning.

 Professor Edwards is a national leader in the fields of legal writing and legal education, have received the Teresa Godwin Phelps Award for Scholarship in Legal Communication; the Thomas F. Blackwell Award for her lifetime achievements in Legal Writing; the Rocky Mountain Legal Writing Award; and the Burton Award for Outstanding Contributions to Legal Writing Education.
 She was a Visiting Scholar at the Harvard Law School and Co-Sponsor of the Notre Dame Colloquia on Legal Discourse.